florian-kalisch/auto-mindmapping/README.md

 - You have installed the latest version of [Node.js and npm](https://nodejs.org/en/download/).
 - You have a recent version of [Yarn](https://classic.yarnpkg.com/en/docs/install) installed.
-- You have access to OpenAI's GPT-3.5-turbo, gpt-3.5-turbo-16k or GPT-4 models.
+- Ensure you have access to OpenAI's API with models like gpt-3.5-turbo, gpt-3.5-turbo-16k, gpt-4, gpt-4-turbo.

+It should be obvious, but: Using the API will result in request-based costs (it is not part of the ChatGPT / Subscription).

 #### Clone and run